Getting around Madrid is not always easy.

 The total cost of Metro Madrid is under € 5, including a supplementary Airport charge.
 It is quite an affordable price in my opinion compared to other cities I visited all around the world.

-Metro Madrid is fast, comfortable, safe, and economic.
+Metro Madrid is fast, comfortable, safe, and affordable.

 However, the best option to go from the airport to the city center will obviously depend on the area where you have booked your accommodation when visiting Madrid.